vercel/next.js/packages/next/README.md

 This allows Next.js to automatically replace server bundles for static pages with static HTML files.
 This has numerous benefits like better ability to be cached, cheaper runtime costs, and more.

-During the build, when we automatically pre-render a page for example `/about`, the server bundle in `.next/server/static/${BUILD_ID}/about.js` will be automatically replaced with `.next/server/static/${BUILD_ID}/about.html`.
+During the build, when we automatically pre-render a page, for example `/about`, the server bundle in `.next/server/static/${BUILD_ID}/about.js` will be automatically replaced with `.next/server/static/${BUILD_ID}/about.html`.
 Then when you run `next start` or deploy with [now](https://zeit.co/now) the HTML file will be automatically served instead of requiring a server-side render each request.

 > **Note**: If you have a [custom `App`](#custom-app) with a custom `getInitialProps` then this optimization will be disabled.